GUP Modified Hawking Radiation in Bumblebee Gravity: INTRODUCTION

 where $\beta=\frac{\alpha_{0}}{M_{p}^{2}}$ in which $M_{p}=\sqrt{\frac{\hbar c}{G}}$ denotes the Planck mass and $\alpha_{0}$ is the dimensionless parameter, which encodes the quantum gravity effects on the particle dynamics.
-The upper bound for $\alpha_{0}$ was obtained as $\alpha_{0}<10^{21}$ (see \cite{16} and references therein).
-Today, the effects of GUP\ on BHs have been extensively studied in the literature \cite{17,18,19}.
+The upper bound for $\alpha_{0}$ was obtained as $\alpha_{0}<10^{21}$ \cite{16}.
+Today, the effects of GUP on BHs have been extensively studied in the literature \cite{17,18,19}.
 To amalgamate the GUP with the considered wave equation, the Wentzel-Kramers-Brillouin approximation \cite{20} is generally used.
 Thus, one can obtain the quantum corrections to the HR of the BH \cite{21,22}.

-In this paper, we study the GUP-assisted HR of bosons (spin-$0$) and fermions (spin-$\frac{1}{2}$) tunneling from the SBHBGT \cite{23,24,25}, which is a static and spherically symmetric vacuum solution of Lorentz-violating gravity \cite{26,27} contained in the framework of a Riemannian bumblebee gravity model (BGM).
-Although the SBHBGT looks like the Schwarzschild BH, the differences in the Kretschmann scalars confirm that both BHs are different.
-The effects of spin and Lorentz-violating parameter $L$ on the quantum corrected HR were analyzed.
-We also study the problem of low energy greybody factors \cite{28,29} for the bosons and fermions emitted by the SBHBGT.
+Since the GUP and LSB effects are high energy modifications of the QGT, it is interesting to investigate their combined effects.
+To this end, we study the GUP-assisted HR of bosons (spin-$0$) and fermions' (spin-$\frac{1}{2}$) tunneling \cite{24,25} from the SBHBGM.
+Although the SBHBGM looks like the Schwarzschild BH, the differences in the Kretschmann scalars confirm that both BHs are physically different.
+The effects of spin and Lorentz-violating parameter $L$ \cite{26,27}\ on the quantum corrected HR are analyzed.
+We also study the problem of low energy greybody factors \cite{28,29} for the bosons and fermions emitted by the SBHBGM.
 For this purpose, we implement a method developed by Unruh \cite{30,31}.
 It is also worth noting that Lorentz invariant massive gravity can be obtained dynamically from spontaneous symmetry breaking in a topological Poincare gauge theory \cite{massive1}.
-Besides, BH radiation in massive gravity (selecting a preferred direction of time) naturally corresponds to violations of the Lorentz symmetry \cite{massive2,massive3,massive4}.
+Besides, BH radiation in massive gravity (selecting a preferred direction of time) naturally corresponds to violations of the Lorentz symmetry \cite{massive2v1,massive2v2,massive2v3}.

 The outline of the paper is as follows: In Sec.
-2, we briefly introduce the SBHBGT and discuss some of its basic features.
-Section 3 is devoted to the computation of GUP-corrected HR of the bosons' tunneling from the SBHBGT.
+2, we briefly introduce the SBHBGM and discuss some of its basic features.
+Section 3 is devoted to the computation of GUP-corrected HR of the bosons' tunneling from the SBHBGM.
 In Sec.
-4, we compute the quantum tunneling rate for the fermions of the SBHBGT using the GUP-modified Dirac equation and derive the modified HR.
-In the following section, we find the greybody factor of the SBHBGT.
+4, we compute the quantum tunneling rate for the fermions of the SBHBGM using the GUP-modified Dirac equation and derive the modified HR.
+In the following section, we derive the greybody factor of the SBHBGM.
 In Sec.
 6, we summarize our results.
 (Throughout the paper, we use geometrized units: $c=G=1$.)